 When you log on again, you create a new session in which group membership changes have taken effect.
 The new session also has access to the environment variables added by the initialize-tsm script.

 Alternatively, you can run the following command to update your path for the current session (but not to update your group membership):

 Step 4: Activate and register Tableau Server

-Provide the Tableau Server Key and the Server Management Add-on key in the activate step.
-You will need to run the following command twice, first with the Tableau Server product key and then with the Server Management Add-on product key:
+Provide the Tableau Server Key and the Advanced Management key in the activate step.
+You will need to run the following command twice, first with the Tableau Server product key and then with the Advanced Management product key:

 tsm licenses activate -k <product key>

 Configuring Tableau Server with external repository can only be done using TSM CLI.

 Enable the network storage feature using the following tsm commands:

 tsm topology external-services storage enable --network-share /mnt/<network share name>/tableau